baldodo/document/README.md

 # Doc generator

-Will generate html, man pages and mediawiki from the "bdoc" format which is inspired by the asciidoc format ... but different and much simpler.
+Will generate html, man pages and mediawiki from the "bdoc" format which is inspired by the asciidoc format ... but different and much basic/simpler.

 ## Dependancies:
 - awk